 Practical ways to connect with drug and alcohol services

-If you needed help with substance use, would you know who to call?
+If you need help with substance use, would you know who to call?
 What about finding help for a loved one, maybe your son or daughter?

 When his 22 year-old son needed help, Tom McLellan, PhD, didn’t know what to do.